jezrsmith/tci-activities/README.md

 updating: LIVEAPPS/connector/liveapps/liveapps.png (stored 0%)

-Then you can upload the la.zip file as a connector in the connector tab of TCI UI
+Then you can upload the la.zip file as a connector in the extensions tab of TCI UI

 Notes: